 The project does not involve the creation, relocation, or changes to operation of any facilities that could emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within 0.25 mile of an existing or proposed school.
-The act of amending the City of Elk Grove's SOI would not create any additional emissions or result in the handling of hazardous or acutely hazardous materials, substances, or waste within 0.25 mile of an existing conditions.
+The act of amending the City of Elk Grove's SOI would not create any additional emissions or result in the handling of hazardous or acutely hazardous materials, substances, or waste within 0.25 mile of an existing or proposed school beyond the current existing conditions.
 Franklin Elementary School is the only school located within the proposed SOIA Area in the westernmost portion.
-Because of the distance and nature of the proposed project, no impacts are anticipated.